 Jiwoon Yu-Lee, "New Laboring Subjects under the New Labor Regime: An Exploratory Study of Female Janitorial Workers in South Korea"

 Congratulations to this year's award winners.
 Full profiles of each student will appear in our upcoming Building Bridges newsletter, due in Fall 2013.

 IN THE COMMUNITY

-The Pacific NW Labor History Association is now taking orders for its popular annual labor history calendar, now in its 34th year.
+The Pacific NW Labor History Association is now taking orders for its popular annual labor history calendar for 2014.

 The calendar features full color photographs of labor history from throughout the Pacific Northwest, and lists important labor history events and dates.
 It is available at the following prices: